stoorps/cosmos-apps/README.md

 ## cosmos-dbus
 This project will be an abstraction layer for comsos-disks, and any other dbus interfaces.
 The idea here is to provide models that can easily be swapped out at a later date, as better suited rust crates become available for achieving the same functionality.

+## cosmos-common
+A place for UI stuff shared across projects.

 ## cosmos-apx
 This project is a WIP of a UI for APX.
 It is currently in a very rough state, and is being somewhat neglected while I work on bringing cosmic-disks up to production.